 An MLD with dot11EHTEMLSROptionActivated equal to true shall set the EML Capabilities Present subfield to 1 and shall set the EMLSR Support subfield in the Common Info field of the Basic Multi-Link element (9.4.2.312.2 (Basic Multi-Link element)) to 1 in all Management frames that include the Basic Multi-Link element except Authentication frames.
 An MLD with dot11EHTEMLSROptionActivated equal to false and dot11EHTEMLMROptionActivated equal to true (see 35.3.18 (Enhanced multi-link multi-radio operation)) shall set the EML Capabilities Present subfield to 1 and shall set the EMLSR Support subfield of the EML Capabilities subfield to 0.
 An MLD with dot11EHTEMLSROptionActivated equal to false and dot11EHTEMLMROptionActivated equal to false shall set the EML Capabilities Present subfield to 0.

-When a non-AP MLD is operating in EMLSR mode on the EMLSR links, the non-AP STAs operating on the EMLSR links and affiliated with the non-AP MLD shall not operate in dynamic SM power save mode (11.2.6 (SM power save)) on the EMLSR links.
+When a non-AP MLD is operating in EMLSR mode on the EMLSR link(s), the non-AP STA(s) operating on the EMLSR link(s) and affiliated with the non-AP MLD shall not operate in dynamic SM power save mode (11.2.6 (SM power save)) on the EMLSR link(s).

-When a non-AP MLD with dot11EHTEMLSROptionActivated equal to true intends to enable the EMLSR mode on the EMLSR links, (#15075)then:
+When a non-AP MLD with dot11EHTEMLSROptionActivated equal to true intends to enable the EMLSR mode on the EMLSR link(s), (#15075)then:

 — A non-AP STA affiliated with the non-AP MLD shall transmit an EML Operating Mode Notification